., click here to update your profile and earn points towards a Starbucks gift card

 Best & worst social media apps for teens

-We categorize apps as Green, Gray, and Red based on how users connect with others (especially strangers) and the common content found in the feeds or discussions.
+At SmartSocial we work to help make those decisions easier for families by categorizing apps as Green, Gray, or Red based on how users connect with others (especially strangers) and the common content found in the feeds or discussions.

 Green Zone Apps can positively impact your social media footprint (with parental guidance) and can help a student Shine Online.

-Gray Zone Apps are where your students WANT to hang out, but if they use these apps negatively, it could hurt their digital footprint.
+Gray Zone Apps are where your students WANT to hang out, but if they use these apps in a negative or unhealthy way, it could hurt their digital footprint.
 Parents should be engaged when students use Gray Zone Apps.

 Red Zone Apps usually have inappropriate and unmoderated content.
 Students are more prone to cyberbullying and chatting with strangers (sometimes even predators) on apps in the red zone.
 Often, these apps are anonymous and will encourage students to behave inappropriately.
 When students use an app in anonymous mode (without it being tied to their real identity) they tend to behave differently.